Last Updated : 05-December-2023

 The warehouse offers the users to securely share the data to different parts of the enterprise or even to the customers without having the stress of security-related concerns.
 Whether structured data or semi-structured one, the user can share it even live without the worry of any kind of issues.

 The user is provided with the facility of choosing different sets of infrastructure providers while Snowflake will take care of the data platform.
-The warehouse is known to be one of the best options for supporting the efficiencies of the business and sovereignty of the data.
+The warehouse is known to be one of the best options for supporting the efficiencies of the business and the sovereignty of the data.

 From the manner users access Snowflake to how data is stored, Snowflake has a wide array of security features.
 You can manage network policies by whitelisting IP addresses to restrict access to the account.
 Snowflake supports numerous authentication techniques including support for SSO through federated authentication and two-factor authentication.
 Access to objects in the account is triggered through a hybrid model of discretionary access control (each object has an owner who grants access to the object) and role-based access control.
 This hybrid approach provides a significant amount of control and flexibility.